 But sometimes HIV symptoms don’t appear for years—sometimes even a decade—after infection.
 Most HIV infections do not have any symptoms.
 A person infected with HIV can remain healthy and symptom-free for many years.

 Someone can be diagnosed with AIDS even if they have not developed an opportunistic infection.
-AIDS can be diagnosed when the number of immune system cells (CD 4 cells) in an HIV positive person’s blood drops below a certain level.
+AIDS can be diagnosed when the number of immune system cells (CD 4 cells) in an HIV-positive person’s blood drops below a certain level.

 A person who infects their sexual partner with HIV while knowing his/her HIV status could be charged with murder, attempted murder or assault under South African law.
 The Draft Sexual Offences Bill makes the intentional non-disclosure of HIV/AIDS by a person to their sexual partner a criminal offence.